 Who should not get the yellow fever vaccine?

-The vaccine should not be given to infants under the age of six months, people receiving active immunosuppression or radiation therapy, people having present or remote history of thymoma.
-Furthermore, anyone who has a severe allergy to any component of the vaccine, including eggs, chicken proteins, or gelatin, should not receive it.
-Anyone who has had a severe reaction to a previous dose of yellow fever vaccine should avoid receiving another dose.
+The vaccine should not be given to infants under six months, people receiving active immunosuppression or radiation therapy, or people with a present or remote history of thymoma.
+Furthermore, anyone with a severe allergy to any vaccine component, including eggs, chicken proteins, or gelatin, should not receive it.
+Anyone who has had a severe reaction to a previous fever vaccine dose should avoid receiving another amount.

 Your healthcare practitioner can help you decide if you can safely receive the vaccine if you have any of the following conditions:

 - HIV/AIDS or other disease that reduces the immunity

 - Adults aged 60 and up

 Yes.
 Dr Anuja Garg is an ISTM-certified doctor.
 You can also see her listed on the CDC website at this link.

 Do you know where to get the Yellow fever vaccine?

 Is your clinic a member of the International Society of Travel Medicine (ISTM member)?

 Do you provide a Travel Certificate or Yellow Card after administering the vaccine?